openoakland/soft-story-buildings/README.md

 A simple way for people to view information on the status of "soft-story" buildings in Oakland.

 ### Status
-- 2/12/14 (part 2): We have data (see below) -- BUT because it's _exactly_ 1,000 buildings, @maxogden pointed out it's probably an incomplete dump ([see issue here](https://github.com/openoakland/soft-story-buildings/issues/6)).
-Still starting to spec out project tasks over on [the Issues page](https://github.com/openoakland/soft-story-buildings/issues).
+- 2/17/14: We have data (see below) representing the 1,000 buildings whose owners submitted screenings.
+We're still waiting on the full original list (1,379 properties) from ABAG.
+Right now, the next steps are to do some basic analysis and design around what a tool looks like for this data.

 ### Getting Involved